My Ideal Job. Discover the answer to your question “What is my ideal job?” in Less Than 5 Minutes.

 This is extremely frustrating.
 If you don’t know what your ideal job looks like then you aren’t even giving yourself a fighting chance.

 Do you know what your ideal job looks like?
 Really?

 Suck it and see.

-Does this sound like you.
-You look through the job boards and you send off your CV to some job adverts that look quite interesting.
+Does this sound like you?
+You look through the job boards and you send off your CV (that you made with a free cv builder) to some job adverts that look quite interesting.
 You may even get job offers and take the job.
 Is this how you landed your existing job?